 My advice?
 Play around!
 Arrange a few elements and decide what you like best.

-I pulled the flowers from their stems and arranged them all around the wreath.
+I pulled the flowers from their stems and arranged them around the wreath.
 Once I was happy with the placement, I glued them on.

 The pinecones were enough to glue one in every opening between the flowers.

-The leaves still have a bit of stem left, just enough to tuck them into the wreath, tightly, without the need for glue.
+The leaves still have a bit of stem left, just enough to tuck them into the wreath tightly without the need for glue.

 The leaves left over from the flower stems were also added, but they needed a bit of glue to stay in place.